 Manali to Tabo Village

-You can reach Tabo from Manali via the Manali to Kaza bus that runs in the morning at 5 AM and 5:30 AM, respectively.
-You will reach Kaza by 4:30 in the evening, giving you sufficient time to explore the village.
-The next day, you’ll have to catch the bus to Kaza from Reckong Peo at 7:00 AM.
-You can get down at Tabo from the bus or go to Kaza and then proceed towards Tabo.
+You can reach the Tabo Village from Manali via the Kaza bus that runs in the morning at 5 AM and 5:30 AM, respectively.
+You will reach Kaza around 4:30 PM in the evening, giving you sufficient time to explore the village.
+The next day, catch the bus to Reckong Peo at 7:00 AM.
+You can get down at Tabo Village.

-Activities in Tabo Village
+Things to Do in Tabo Village

 Treks in Tabo Village